Junior Mechatronics Engineer

 Create job alert

-A Junior Mechatronics Engineer with good experience of 3D CAD software as well as an understanding of Electronic and Electrical principles will deliver technical support to customers at the European Technical Centre of a leading name in pneumatics and industrial automation technology.
+A customer facing Junior Mechatronics Engineer with 3D CAD skills as well as an understanding of Electronic and Electrical principles will deliver technical support to customers at the European Technical Centre of a leading name in pneumatics and industrial automation technology.

-You will have graduated with a minimum of a Bachelors Degree in Mechanical, Mechatronics or Electromechanical Engineering and will hold a Passport and full driving license as there will be some travel to customer sites.
+You will have graduated with a minimum of a Bachelors Degree in Mechanical, Mechatronics or Electromechanical Engineering, will have undertaken an Internship or possess some relevant commercial experience.
 Applicants must be able to work in the UK without sponsorship, either now or in the future.

 Using your technical knowledge and problem solving skills, you will support product development activities, support testing of products, prepare technical documentation, investigate product claims as well as delivering training.
 Excellent English skills are essential.